 Oncology Hospital Medicine (Inpatient Care)

-If your cancer treatment includes inpatient hospitalization, your surgery will be performed at Brigham and Women's Hospital.
-A special team led by our medical oncology hospitalists (also called attending physicians or attendings) will manage your hospital care.
+If your cancer treatment includes inpatient hospitalization, your care will be led by our medical oncology hospitalists (also called attending physicians or attendings) will manage your hospital care.

 Our hospitalists, who are medical oncologists dedicated solely to inpatient care, work in multidisciplinary teams with nurses, physician assistants, pharmacists, nutritionists, social workers, and other medical specialists – and every team member is focused on your needs throughout your hospital stay.